Develop Smart Home Skills for Multiple Languages

 - Small and Large Icons

 Alexa interprets a customer request for you whether it's in German or English, and sends the correct directive to your skill.
 You write code that receives these directives from Alexa and communicates with the cloud-connected devices that your skill supports.
 Your code is hosted as an AWS Lambda Function.
 To enable multiple language support, you must deploy your AWS Lambda function code to multiple AWS regions.
-Deploying to multiple regions is required and also helps ensure your skill is responsive to requests.
+For example, you must deploy Arabic skills to both US East and EU regions.

-The following table lists the endpoint region and associated AWS region you must use.
+The following table lists the Alexa endpoint region and associated AWS Lambda region that you must use.